benediktrauscher/biojs-human-tissues/README.md

 * ovary
 * uterus
 * retina
+* lymph

 Please notice that it is now possible to make either a female or a male silhouette.

 Please notice it is now possible to scale the silhouette.

 Please notice it is now possible to decide, which tissues should be shown.

+Please notice it is possible to use the old silhouette with the old tissues.
+But there are no possibilities to change the size and the displayed tissues.

 Please refer to the example for more detailed instructions on how to initialize and use the visualisation.